fieldtrip/website/workshop/meg-uk-2015/spm_source.md

 We will use the subject's structural MRI to define meshes describing the cortex, skull and scalp of our subject.
 Due to the different conductivities (for example between the skull and the scalp) the geometry of the head is important to derive realistic physical forward models that predict how cortical current sources map onto the M/EEG sensors.

 1. In the SPM window click on the batch button.
 In the batch window select “SPM – M/EEG - Source reconstruction - Head model specification”
 2. Double-click on “M/EEG datasets” and select “PapMcbdspmeeg_run_01_sss” from the Sensor-level statistics demo as input file.
-This file contains artefact corrected single trial data for EEG, MEG magnetometers, planar gradiometers and combined gradiometers.
+This file contains artifact corrected single trial data for EEG, MEG magnetometers, planar gradiometers and combined gradiometers.
 3. Next, set the inversion index to “3”.
 This index allows you to track different types of forward models and inverse solutions and compare their log model evidences.
 We choose “3” here as we will later use some pre-calculated inversion models filed under the inversion indices 1 and 2.
 4. Additional comments relating to each index can be inserted if “comments” is selected.
 We leave this field empty for now.
 5. In the field “meshes” first select “mesh source”.
 From here specify “Individual structural image” and select the NIfTI file “mprage.nii”.
 The mesh resolution can be kept as normal (approximately 4000 vertices per hemisphere).
 This step will generate scalp, skull and cortical meshes by warping meshes from a template brain with the inverse spatial normalisation of the subject's brain.